 The Banco de Chile term loan was assumed with the acquisition of PDA in February 2017.
 The interest rate is fixed at 6.48%.
-The loan is payable in eight annual principal and interest payments beginning January 2018.
+The loan is payable in eight annual principal and interest payments that began in January 2018.
 This loan is unsecured.